ua-2024q3-astr513/astr513/docs/pde1.md

 +++

-### From Integral to Differential Forms Using Green's and Stokes' Theorems
+### From Integral to Differential Forms Using Green's Theorems

-To transition from the integral to the differential forms of these conservation laws, we employ Green's and Stokes' theorems, which relate volume integrals to surface integrals.
+To transition from the integral to the differential forms of these conservation laws, we employ Green's theorems, which relate volume integrals to surface integrals.

 The Divergence Theorem converts a volume integral of a divergence of a vector field into a surface integral over the boundary of the volume:
 \begin{align}